kqr/braceml/README.md

 1. Finish lexer

-    1. Add all token types
+    1. [CHECK] Add all token types
-    2. Complete implementation of more complex tokens
+    2. [CHECK] Complete implementation of more complex tokens
-    3. Create map of "reserved keywords"
+    3. [WIP] Create map of "reserved keywords"

 2. Create parser

-    1. Recursive descent based on specification below.
+    1. [WIP] Recursive descent based on specification below.
-    2. Make calls to renderer.
+    2. [WIP] Make calls to renderer.

 3. Finish plumbing

-    1. Read from stdin, barf rendered to stdout?
+    1. [ ] Read from stdin, barf rendered to stdout?

 4. Document

-    1. Write comments
+    1. [ ] Write comments
-    2. Make tests
+    2. [ ] Make tests
-    3. Blog articles?
+    3. [ ] Blog articles?

+### Concepts completely handled

+* Heading 1
+* Paragraphs
+* Emphasis
+* Regular text

+### Concepts handled by everything but lexer

+* Heading 2
+* Heading 3
+* ULI
+* OLI
+* Blockquote
+* Strong
+* Abbreviation
+* Definition

+### Concepts handled by parser only

+* Footnote

+### Concepts handled by documentbuilder only

+* Href
+* Code block
+* Inline code

+### Concepts that aren't supported anywhere yet

+* Images

 Specification
 -------------

-The basic syntax is meant to be something along these lines:
+The basic syntax is meant to be something along these lines.
+This sketch has some bugs.
+To see how it actually works, reading the code gives you accurate results.

     DOCUMENT     ::= BLOCK DOCUMENT | e